A class of graphs with large rankwidth: Abstract

 \section{Abstract}

 We describe several graphs with arbitrarily large rankwidth (or equivalently with arbitrarily large cliquewidth).
 Korpelainen, Lozin, and Mayhill [Split permutation graphs, {\em Graphs and Combinatorics}, 30(3):633--646, 2014] proved that there exist split graphs with Dilworth number~2 with arbitrarily large rankwidth, but without explicitly constructing them.
-Our construction provides an explicit construction.
-Maffray, Penev, and Vu\v skovi\'c [Coloring rings, {\em CoRR}, abs/1907.11905, 2019] proved that graphs that they call rings on $n$ sets can be colored in polynomial time.
-Our construction shows that for some fixed integer $n\geq 3$, there exist rings on $n$ sets with arbitrarily large rankwidth.
+We provide an explicit construction.
+Maffray, Penev, and Vu\v skovi\'c [Coloring rings, {\it Journal of Graph Theory} 96(4):642-683, 2021] proved that graphs that they call rings on $n$ sets can be colored in polynomial time.
+We show that for every fixed integer $n\geq 3$, there exist rings on $n$ sets with arbitrarily large rankwidth.
 When $n\geq 5$ and $n$ is odd, this provides a new construction of even-hole-free graphs with arbitrarily large rankwidth.